I’ve never talked to anyone. I’m used to handling things on my own. Aren’t people who go to therapy weak?

 I want to get the most out of therapy.
 What can I do to help?

 I am so glad you are dedicated to getting the most out of your sessions.
 Your active participation and dedication is crucial to your success.
 After all, we only see each other for a session a week.
 The work you do outside of our sessions will really help you see your personal growth and development.

 My partner and I are having problems.
 Should we be in individual counseling or come together?

 I only work with individuals.
-Due to potential trust and confidentiality issues, it is not helpful for both of you to see the same therapist for individual work.
-If you both are concerned about your relationship you should see a couples therapist.
-Your couples therapist can assess your relationship to determine if you are ready for couples work or if you need to pursue individual therapy first.
+Due to potential trust and confidentiality issues, it is not helpful for you to see the same therapist for individual and couples work.
+If you both are concerned about your relationship, you should see a couples therapist.
+Your couples therapist can assess your relationship to determine if you are ready for couples work or if you must pursue individual therapy first.